influxdata/docs-v2/content/influxdb/cloud/organizations/bucket-schema/_index.md

       --columns-file schema.json
     ```

-2. Use the [`influx bucket-schema list` command](/influxdb/cloud/reference/cli/influx/bucket-schema/list) to list bucket-schemas.
+2. Use the [`influx bucket-schema list` command](/influxdb/cloud/reference/cli/influx/bucket-schema/list) to list measurement schemas of a bucket.
    To output schema column details, use the optional `extended-output` flag.

     ```sh